shuklak13/Statistics/notes/MasterCheatsheet.md

 2. the techniques used to model solutions to those problems
 3. the assumptions those techniques require
 4. the metrics that can be used to measure the effectiveness of the resulting models
+5. the pros and cons of each technique
-5. how to use those techniques in [R and/or Python](http://mathesaurus.sourceforge.net/r-numpy.html)
+6. how to use those techniques in [R and/or Python](http://mathesaurus.sourceforge.net/r-numpy.html)

 # Regression
 ## Linear Regression